This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is KD diagnosed?

-- Blood and urine tests give information about your child's overall health, such as his liver and kidney function.
+- Blood and urine tests give information about your child's overall health, such as liver and kidney function.
 These tests will also show if your child has an infection.

 - An x-ray, echocardiogram, CT scan, or MRI may be used to help healthcare providers see your child's heart and blood vessels.
 Your child may be given contrast dye before these tests.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 How is KD treated?

 - Aspirin helps prevent blood clots.
 Aspirin may cause your child to bleed or bruise more easily.
-If you are told to give your child aspirin, do not give him acetaminophen or ibuprofen instead.
+If you are told to give your child aspirin, do not give him or her acetaminophen or ibuprofen instead.
 Give aspirin to your child exactly as directed.
 Aspirin may cause a serious illness called Reye syndrome.
 Reye syndrome may cause brain and liver damage.
 Ask your child's healthcare provider for more information about Reye syndrome.

 - Ask about vaccines.
-Your child may need to wait for a period of time after KD to be vaccinated.
+Your child may need to wait for a period of time after KD treatment to be vaccinated.

 When should I contact my child's healthcare provider?